Scholarship and Awards

 Students going abroad or planning to go abroad are also encouraged to apply to the WCU Foundation Study Abroad award.

 A number of Language Department Scholarships are awarded each year.
-Qualified students are invited to apply for the following scholarships through the Department of Languages and Cultures.
+Qualified students are selected for the following scholarships through the Department of Languages and Cultures.

 Mary-Ann Reiss was an Assistant Professor in the WCU Department of Languages and Cultures, 1975-1992, teaching German and Spanish, and supervising student teachers.
 The author of many articles, reviews, and papers on language learning and literature, she added this generous gift to her years of service as a kind colleague and dynamic teacher.
 The Mary-Ann Reiss Foreign Studies Award is issued from a trust fund established by Mary-Ann Reiss, and awarded yearly to one or two students.
 Financial need may be considered, but focus is on the requirements below.